jdbctemplatemapper/jdbctemplatemapper/README.md

   ```
    QueryMerge.type(Order.class) // owning class
              .hasOne(Customer.class) // related class
              .joinColumnOwningSide("customer_id") // the join column is on the owning side table.
-No prefixes
+No table prefixes
              .populateProperty("customer") // the property to populate on the owning class
              .execute(jdbcTemplateMapper, orders); // merges the query results with orders list